top of page

 About Us

-Sankuru Regen is an agricultural project seeking to empower farming communities in the Sankuru Region of the Democratic Republic of Congo.
-This project is a collaboration led by Daniel Law and facilitated by the US based Appointment Congo and its DRC based non-profit partner AMECO.
-Sankuru Regen is a collaborative effort with Sankuru farmers and is informed by the principles and practices of regenerative agriculture.
+Sankuru Regen is an agricultural project empowering farming communities in the Sankuru Region of the Democratic Republic of Congo.
+Led by Daniel Law and facilitated by US-based non-profit Appointment Congo and its DRC-based non-profit partner AMECO, it collaborates with Sankuru farmers using regenerative agriculture principles and practices.

 Democratic_Republic_of_the_Congo_(26_pro